-The Tri Dosha – Ayurvedic Principles that define the physical state
+The Tri Dosha – Ayurvedic Principles that define Mind and Matter

 The Pancha Mahabhuta work together in different ways to create physical energies, termed as Dosha in individuals.
 These three govern the creation, maintenance and destruction of bodily tissues Dhatus as well as the assimilation and elimination.

 - Earth + Water → Kapha corresponding to structure and all of the oily factors of our body such as fat tissue, lubricating fluids like synovial fluid in joints, the mucous secretions in the digestive system and respiratory system.
 Qualities – heaviness, slow movement, oiliness, liquidity, thickness and density.